Find Affordable College Courses

 Ellensburg, WA

-Central Washington University came in at #10 in this year’s edition of the Best Biological & Biomedical Sciences Schools in Washington ranking.
-Located in the town of Ellensburg, CWU is a public school with a fairly large student population.
+Central Washington University landed the #10 spot in the 2023 rankings for the best biological and biomedical sciences programs.
+Located in the distant town of Ellensburg, CWU is a public school with a fairly large student population.

 On average, biological and biomedical sciences graduates from CWU take out $24,500 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $205.